vitaly-t/pg-monitor/README.md

 #### override

-By default, the method will the provide the derivation logic, so it will call the already configured event handler, if you have one, and only then will call the internal implementation.
+By default, the method will the provide the derivation logic, so it will call the previously configured event handler, if you have one, and only then will call the internal implementation.

 If, however, you want to override your own handlers, pass `override` = `true`.